An idiot admires complexity, a genius admires simplicity

 – Terry A. Davis

-The problem being solved here was having a Raspberry Pi streaming from a digital camera in an optical setup to a display.
-Just leaving the Pi dangling on the setup is cheap, sloppy.
-For prototyping, however, a beautiful enclosed mount is not only unnecessary but undesired, as it hinders probing and rewiring.
+The problem here was mounting a Raspberry Pi streaming from a digital camera in an optical setup to a display.
+Simply leaving the Pi dangling off the setup is cheap and sloppy.
+For prototyping, however, a fully enclosed, polished mount is not only unnecessary but even undesirable, as it hinders probing and rewiring.

-Within this context, the mount just has to hold the device, nothing else.
-Ideally, it shouldn’t take up breadboard real estate, as this is valuable.
-Also, being able to move (and remove) it around the setup easily, with no tools, is convenient.
+In this context, the mount only needs to hold the device, nothing more.
+Ideally, it shouldn’t take up breadboard real estate as this is valuable.
+It should also be easy to move or remove without tools.

-Finally, in my prototyping philosophy moving fast is king.
-Developing and testing as fast as possible is more important than achieving a perfect, unattainable solution.
-Optmizations should always come later.
+Finally, in my prototyping philosophy, moving fast is king.
+Developing and testing quickly matters more than chasing a perfect (and often unattainable) solution.
+Optimizations should come later.

-Fifteen minutes of CAD, fifteen minutes of 3d printing, and that was the result:
+Fifteen minutes of CAD, half an hour of 3D printing (for the pair), and this was the result:

 Here is the cadquery code that generates this object: